-This MN Overlay applies to all MF and SF new construction, substantial/gut rehab, and moderate rehab projects requesting and receiving Minnesota Housing financing.
-It's designed to be used in conjunction with the 2015 Enterprise Green Communities Criteria.
+This MN Overlay applies to all Multifamily (MF) and Single Family (SF) New Construction, Substantial/Gut Rehab, and Moderate Rehab projects requesting and receiving Minnesota Housing financing.
+It is designed to be used in conjunction with the 2015 Enterprise Green Communities Criteria.
 The items listed in this MN Overlay modify or replace the corresponding item in the 2015 EGCC.